nicolaspanel/node-svm/README.md

 });
 ```

+__Notes__ :
-__Note__ :   If at least one parameter has multiple values, [node-svm](https://github.com/nicolaspanel/node-svm/) will go through all possible combinations to see which one gives the best predictions (it performs grid-search to maximize [f-score](http://en.wikipedia.org/wiki/F1_score) for classification and minimize [Mean Squared Error](http://en.wikipedia.org/wiki/Mean_squared_error) for regression).
+ * If at least one parameter has multiple values, [node-svm](https://github.com/nicolaspanel/node-svm/) will go through all possible combinations to see which one gives the best predictions (it performs grid-search to maximize [f-score](http://en.wikipedia.org/wiki/F1_score) for classification and minimize [Mean Squared Error](http://en.wikipedia.org/wiki/Mean_squared_error) for regression).
+ * You can override default values using an `.nodesvmrc` file (JSON).

 ##Training